 • Students shout slogans during a meeting by those demanding the creation of a separate Telangana state at the Osmania University, in Hyderabad on Sunday.— AP

-Read More Posts From IT Jobs »
+Read More Posts From Entertainment News »

 Technology